PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 ```
 The player then knows he is at will lvl 8 (an unyielding will, as teachers will tell him) and has 5 more Willpoints (subpoints) to gain in order to reach the next level (iron will).

-## Secondary Attributes

-Secondary Attributes have differing maximum values and are *not* displayed like the primary ones in clear text form, but in form of Icons or Bars only (depending on whether the player has chosen the Icon HUD or Bar HUD in the menu).

 **Important clarification:**
-While the attributes, internally, have a maximum of 100 subpoints, 10 subpoints per level (which give us more opportunity to reward the player with bonus points, since otherwise we only could give him 10 total boni in total throughout the entire playthrough), these internal subpoints should not be confused with the full points.
+Primary Attributes, internally, have a fixed maximum number of 100 subpoints, with always 10 subpoints per full point.
+This gives us more opportunity to reward the player with bonus points, since otherwise we only could give him 10 total boni in total throughout the entire playthrough.
+These internal subpoints should not be confused with the full points.
 The "subpoints" (one of 100) are needed to reach one new "full" point (one of 10).
 But for taking damage as well as for regeneration these subpoints do *not* matter.
+This ONLY applies to the primary attributes: Constitution, Power (Physical Power), Will (Mental Power) and the four Arts (Categories of Experience).

+### Secondary & Tertiary Attribute Scaling

+Secondary Attributes have differing maximum values and are *not* displayed like the primary ones in clear text form, but in form of Icons or Bars only (depending on whether the player has chosen the Icon HUD or Bar HUD in the menu).

+#### Secondary and "tertiary" attributes are ALWAYS integers (whole numbers).**

+Other than the primary attributes, secondary and tertiary attributes do NOT have the above mentioned subpoints.
+This makes it much easier to handle technically, since some of those attributes have as much as 90 points (e.g. Health of some Monsters).
+It also makes it much more clear and consistent for the player.
+* If he receives a message on the screen like "+1 Life gained", then this will immediately and actually be shown as one new Heart Icon (or in our later to be made improved Bar HUD it will be visible through an increased bar size and an unobtrusive visual effect to show this increasement).
+If he gains "+1 Strength" he will see one more fist icon and so on.
+Otherwise, if that would not be the case and if it would work like with the primary attributes, players would always be confused, since the apparent increasement is not actually shown and isn't immediately visible; he would then always have to consult the character sheet, which we try to prevent, as our HUD is supposed to give him all the relevant information without a need to check the character sheet.
-That means: Any enemy, if he attacks and makes any amount of damage, will always at least make one full point of damage, not a subpoint.
+* This also means: Any enemy, if he attacks and makes any amount of damage, will always at least make one full point of damage.
 If one has 5 HP points in total, five "full points", and is attacked by a young scavenger which may cause some limited amount of damage, it costs at least one full point in the icon HUD or a fifth of the bar in the bar HUD.
-In the same way, if one casts a spell that costs mana, and one may have e.g. six full mana points, any kind of spell will at least cost 1 of these points, there are no half points or something like that; or, in case of the bar hud, it would reduce at least a sixth of the bar.
+In the same way, if one casts a spell that costs mana (scrolls don't), and one may have e.g. six full mana points, any kind of spell will at least cost 1 of these points, there are no half points or something like that; or, in case of the bar HUD, it would reduce at least a sixth of the bar.

-### ATR_CONSTITUTION & ATR_STAMINA

-Constitution (primary attribute) has 10 levels and a maximum of 100 subpoints.
-100 equals lvl 10, 90 equals lvl 9 etc. Stamina has a maximum of 100 subpoints as well.
-The constitution level determines the maximum amount of Stamina that can be gained.

-### ATR_STRENGTH & ATR_HITPOINTS & ATR_DAMAGEPOINTS

-Strength (primary attribute) has 10 levels in clear text form.
-* Whereas Hitpoints are a maximum of 30 for Human NPCs, 60 for Orcs and 90 for Monsters.
-* And Damagepoints are a maximum of 15 for Human NPCs, 30 for Orcs and 60 for Monsters.

-Strength scales damage to 100% in fist fighting (and for monsters except Gobbos with weapons), 50% in melee combat (the other 50% depends on the weapon) and 0% in ranged combat (here it is the weapon and ammunition alone that define the damage).

-### ATR_WILL & ATR_PSI
+#### Clarification in regard to PSI
 PSI can only be acquired by first gaining the necessary basic psionic experience (`EXP_PSIONIC`) and then by finding PSI knots or consuming PSI drugs with permanent boni.
 Only characters of the PSI class, Undead Orcish Shamans and the Sleeper have PSI. *Will* determines the maximum level of PSI that one can acquire (otherwise trying to consume more PSI will lead to PSI radiation, leading to Madness); beyond the basic knowledge of PSI, `EXP_PSIONIC` is related to the PSI spells one can learn.

+For the player character, the amount of Will determines the maximum amount of Psi he can *acquire* at that point, as listed below (e.g. with 1 Will he can maximally have 3 Psi, with 2 Will he can maximally have 6 Psi and so on), while non player characters, which belong to the psionic class (one of the three PSI guilds), won't have to acquire the Psi, but when an NPC has 1 Will, we will give him 3 Psi and so on.
 ```
 +--------------+
 | Will | ≤ Psi |